thrash-lab/sparse-growth-curve/FAQ.md

 #### Q4: Why do you have 3 different notebooks?
 What are each of them for?
 - A4: The sparse-growth-curve is designed for reading experimental data files, and parse the growth curves within them.
 Therefore, there are multiple layers of iterations involved:
-    - (1) dddd
+    - (1) First, we need to iterate through every file in the folder.
+    - (2) For each file in the folder, we need to parse each individual growth curve out.
+    - (3) For each individual growth curve, we need to apply the sparse-growth-curve method and characterize different growth phases.

   The 3 notebooks are exactly for decomposing different layers iterations.